chuck-sys/personal-site/about.md

 permalink: /about/
 ---

 Call me **Chuck**.
-I am a Computer Science student.
 I am interested in programming, maths and sciences, and pretty much anything that I have been curious with.
 I like writing stuff in general, whether it be fiction or non-fiction, tutorials and whatnot.

 Click here for my [portfolio][portfolio].